 Take three deep, conscious active breaths in and out through your nostrils.
 This sends the ‘happy hormone’ serotonin through your body.
 Notice yourself relaxing as you listen.
 For each breath, inhale for six counts and exhale for six counts.
 Try to do this breath three times in a row.
 Feel the movement of the breath deep down within, on a cellular level.

-With a clam, open heart and a calm open mind, listen to your breath and embrace the stillness, the spaciousness of this area you have created.
-Sit down and stay a while, right here with your breath, your balance.
+With a calm, open heart and a calm open mind, listen to your breath and embrace the stillness, the spaciousness of this area you have created.
+Sit down and stay awhile, right here with your breath, your balance.

 Stay silent for at least one minute and…